 What is the Latarjet Procedure?

 The shoulder joint provides a wide range of movement to the upper extremity, but overuse or trauma can cause instability to the joint.
-The Latarjet procedure is a surgical procedure performed to treat shoulder instability by relocating a piece of bone with an attached tendon to the shoulder joint.
+The Latarjet procedure is a surgical procedure performed to treat shoulder instability by relocating a piece of bone (coracoid process) with an attached tendon to the shoulder joint.

 The shoulder joint is a ball and socket joint with the head of the humerus (long arm bone) forming the ball, and a cup shaped depression on the shoulder blade (glenoid fossa) forming the socket.